redstonerodent/continuousEngine/README.md

 * `-u`, `--user`: username to use, defaults to `anonymous`.
 * `-n`, `--new`: force creating a new game rather than joining an existing one

 Any additional arguments are passed to the constructor for the game that gets created.
-For instance, `python client.py -g jrap -n -t silver 4` will create a new 4-player jrap game with a random id, and put you on team `silver`.
+For instance, `continuous-client -g jrap -n -t silver 4` will create a new 4-player jrap game with a random id, and put you on team `silver`.

-Currently `chess`, `go`, `jrap`, `reversi`, and `trans` have network play.
+Currently `chess`, `go`, `jrap`, `reversi`, `trans`, `angle`, and `kouchoku` have network play.

 ### To play AIs against each other